 4 minute read

 Contrary to popular belief, sustainable living isn’t about giving up all the things you love for a minimal lifestyle.
-It is about being environmentally conscious and a pursuit in taking the small steps needed to help the planet.
+It is about being environmentally conscious to offset the emissions from your carbon footprint, and pursue a greener lifestyle by taking the small steps needed to help protect the planet.
 At Hyundai, we call these Save&Save hacks – and to put them to the test, we challenged four people from across the globe to try them out for three days.
 And our journey continues with Barnett.

 The IT pro that hacked